isaacs/tshy/README.md

 - Because it links files into place, a rebuild _is_ required when a file is added or removed.

+**Note**: If a package uses Node.js `Worker` scripts or bins that are written in TS and need to be compiled, then `liveDev` will not work, and should not be used.
+Additionally, any dependencies of those modules also cannot use `liveDev`, unless a loader such as `tsx` is used when run.

 See also: "Loading from Source", below.

 ### Package `#imports`